-As four- and six-year-olds, we know what’s right and wrong, cruel and kind, and that words, while neither stick nor stone, do hurt.
-Even if we don’t know what the words mean, we understand, as little people, their power; we can smell word-hurt in those we love as though it lived in our own bellies.
-When our parents throw hard words we wish, in all our tiny impotence, we could disappear the wounds they make.
-When we can’t, we reinvent the world to make the bad, normal, because normal, is all right.
+As four- and six-year-olds, we know what’s right and wrong, cruel and kind, and that words can hurt.
+Even if we don’t know what the words mean, we understand, as little people, their power; we can feel word-hurt in those we love as though it lived in our own bellies.
+When our parents throw hard words we wish, with all our tiny impotence, we could disappear the wounds they leave and when we can’t, we reinvent the world to make the bad, normal.
+Because normal, is all right.

 Where can I read it?

 The Trouble With Flying and Other Stories, published by Margaret River Press (Australia), 2014.